13 Little Cars With Massive Engines Under The Hood

 Ford Capri Perana

-Basil Green Motors dropped a 302 Ford V8 into the Capri, immediately transforming it into some kind of muscle sports car.
-The Capri was also a successful touring car racer, winning the 1970 and 1971 South African championships.
+Enter Basil Green Motors, a legendary South African tuner.
+They didn’t just drop; they crammed a 302 cu in (4.9-liter) Ford V8 into the Capri, immediately transforming it into some kind of muscle sports car hybrid.
+This was the Capri Perana.
+Making around 280 hp and weighing just 2,300 pounds, it was an absolute rocket.
+The Capri Perana was also a hugely successful touring car racer, dominating and winning the 1970 and 1971 South African championships.

 Randall 401-XR